 …rotund little man [who] came out from under a fallen tree, a beer mug in his hand, his long coat and tight trousers were patched and not very clean at all and his top hat was bent and busted and perched on his head.
 His eyes were twinkling eyes and his nose big and very red.

 The yellow flowers are the magical Sunset Primroses whose essence is needed for the potion that will put Patricia on the road to recovery.

 Unfortunately these are the only two characters that Connoisseur created.
 It would have been delightful to also have a study of Patricia, of Thrump-O-Moto’s elegant and serene mother Ka-chan or the wise Grandfather Ten.
 However, although not a sculpture, there was a third item in the series: a handpainted porcelain plaque.

 This is a one-of-a-kind painting on porcelain by Sandy Griffiths, whose mother Freda Griffiths was also a Connoisseur artist.
 The overall (framed) size is 18.5” h x 13.75” w (47cm x 35 cm); the viewable area is 15” h x 10.5” w (38 cm x ~26.5 cm).
-As with all of the Connoisseur of Malvern plaques, it was sold already framed and with the backstamps visible through an opening in the wood ‘mount’.
+As with all of the Connoisseur of Malvern plaques, already framed and with the backstamps visible through an opening in the wood ‘mount’.
+It was priced at $4750.
 The autograph shown is that of J.R.
 (Richard) Roberts who designed Charley.

 These were not the only Clavell characters that Connoisseur of Malvern depicted; see The Sefton Equines for a view of the magnificent Shogun.
 Richard Sefton also designed Tai Pan which appears in the Human Studies post.